rdeioris/glTFRuntimeVox/README.md

 ## Model and Nodes

 A Vox scene contains one or more models (collection of voxels).
-Those models are instantiated with nodes (a single model can instantiated multiple times in various positions and orientations).
+Those models are instantiated with nodes (a single model can be instantiated multiple times in various positions and orientations).

 You can load a Vox model as a RuntimeLOD (https://github.com/rdeioris/glTFRuntime-docs/blob/master/LOD.md) ready to become a StaticMesh: